Gov.'s budget cuts scrutinized

 Prices for some commodities are at a decade low, he said.

-Dr. Michael Toma, economics professor at Georgia Southern University, said that 25% of Georgia’s global trade is with China.
+Dr. Michael Toma, economics professor at Georgia Southern University, said that 25 percent of Georgia’s global trade is with China.
 But China “basically stopped” buying peanuts from the state at one point in 2018 — as well as a slowdown in pecan buying — which caused significant losses.

 Still, lawmakers continued to stress specific programs that should be exempt from the looming budget cuts, including money for a Morehouse University study on maternal mortality in Georgia — which has the highest rates in the nation.

-“I want to make sure there is some looking in-depth,” Rep. Darlene Taylor, R-Thomasville, and vice-chair of the House Appropriations Committee, said, “so we don’t overlook the needs of our constituents.”
+“I want to make sure there is some looking in-depth,” said Rep. Darlene Taylor, R-Thomasville, who is vice chair of the House Appropriations Committee, “so we don’t overlook the needs of our constituents.”

+Riley Bunch covers the Georgia Statehouse for The Valdosta Daily Times, CNHI's newspapers and websites.

 Commented